micmejia/bible-dump/NKJV/2 Samuel/2 Sam 7.md

 He shall build a house for My name, and I will establish the throne of his kingdom forever.

 ###### 14
 I will be his Father, and he shall be My son.
-If he commits iniquity, I will chasten him with the rod of men and with the [^d]blows of the sons of men.
+If he commits iniquity, I will chasten him with the rod of men and with the blows of the sons of men.

 ###### 15
 But My mercy shall not depart from him, as I took _it_ from Saul, whom I removed from before you.

 ###### 16
-And your house and your kingdom shall be established forever before [^e]you.
+And your house and your kingdom shall be established forever before you.
 Your throne shall be established forever." ' "

 ###### 17
 According to all these words and according to all this vision, so Nathan spoke to David. ## David's Thanksgiving to God